subzey/js1k2015/postmortem/readme.md

 Talking of fiddling, here's a bonus part.
 If you're going to create a some kind of builder, use a FS watcher.
 It's awesome to move a line up or down and almost instantly know how much bytes were saved.
-This is something I could never managed to do if I compress the code manually.
+This is something I could never manage to do if I compress the code manually.

 # Conclusion